CLEAR: Paschen-$\beta$ Star Formation Rates and Dust Attenuation of Low Redshift Galaxies: Data

 UV + IR ``ladder'' SFRs are calculated for objects with mid/far-IR detections following \citet{wuyt11}:

 The relative scale of the UV and IR contribution is based on local universe calibrations \citep{kenn12}, and the overall scale assumes a \cite{chab03} initial mass function.
-The UV + IR ladder SFR ultimately measures the UV continuum emission that is not attenuated by dust plus the reprocessed IR continuum emission from the UV which is attenuated by the dust.
+The UV + IR ladder SFR ultimately measures the UV continuum emission that is not attenuated by dust plus the reprocessed IR continuum emission from the UV which is absorbed by the dust.
+For objects which do not have IR detections, the ladder SFRs are defined to be equal to the attenuation-corrected UV SFRs of Eq \ref{eq:sfruvcorr} \citep{barr19}.

+In Figure \ref{fig:sfrcomparison}, we compare the attenuation-corrected UV SFRs and the UV + IR ladder SFRs for CLEAR galaxies with mid-IR detections.
+For the CLEAR sample, the attenuation-corrected UV and UV+IR SFR indicators agree with each other with a median absolute deviation of $\sim$0.09, similar to the scatter reported in \citet{barr19}.
+This indicates that the attenuation-corrected UV SFRs are likely to be reliable for our sample of galaxies.